silvioar/data-development-project/README.md

 Once these steps were completed I created a virtual environment, installed git and clone the actual github repository.
 After that, I checked the python version of the VM and then I installed the libraries required, with the requirements.txt file.

 Also I created a crontab file which contains the log of the python file execution.
-In this crontab file, I scheduled the running of the script and also it creates a txt file with the prints of the script.
+In this crontab file, I scheduled the running of the script and also it creates a txt file with the prints of the script:
-In my case, my crontab contains

 - 20 */1 * * * cd /home/ec2-user/project/project && /home/ec2-user/project/python_env/bin/python /home/ec2-user/project/project/project_github.py  >>/home/ec2-    user/project/project/cron_project.txt 2>&1

 It says that the script will run every hour at minute 20 and also it will create a txt file with the log (cron_project.txt)